abrahammurciano/abraham-zsh-theme/README.md

 source path/to/abraham.zsh-theme
 ```

-## Settings
+# Settings

+Settings can be configured by exporting variables in you `~/.zprofile`.

-To hide the username part of the prompt for a default user, add this line to your `~/.zprofile`:
+To hide the username part of the prompt for a default user:
 ```
 export DEFAULT_USER=yourusername
 ```

+The prompt consists of several sections.
+You can see which sections exist and their order by running `echo $ABRAHAM_PROMPT_SEGMENT`.
+You may modify this array to customize your prompt somewhat (change section order, remove a section, etc).

-To disable the git part of the prompt (e.g. if you work with massive git repos), add this line to your `~/.zprofile`:
+For example, to disable the git part of the prompt (e.g. if you work with massive git repos):
 ```
 export ABRAHAM_PROMPT_SEGMENTS=( "${ABRAHAM_PROMPT_SEGMENTS[@]/(prompt_git)}" )
 ```
-Other parts of the prompt can be removed in the same manner.

 # Compatibility